All Episodes

 We can't release any of the investigation in these 30,000 emails until January, 2016.

-Nope, you're gonna not wait that long.
+You're going to not wait that long.

-Now the Clintons and the Obamas will go find a different judge to appeal this judge and delay the release of these emails even beyond January.
+Now, the Clintons and the Obamas will go find a different judge to appeal this judge and delay the release of these emails even beyond January.

 But George Will's right here.

-She continues to uh display just how little aptitude she has for this for her chosen profession, which is public life.
+She continues to display just how little aptitude she has for this for her chosen profession, which is public life.

 She didn't say anything.

-And by the way, what she did say, you see how easy it is with the media.
+And by the way, what she did say, you see how easy it is with the media?

 She took six questions, and now those subjects are all old news.